christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 We want to copy the rest of the source code as well.

 - `EXPOSE 3000`
 We need to specify on what port we can access the container.
-The default port used by React development server is 3000, so this is the port we'll expose.
+The default port used by React development server is 3000, so this is the port we'll expose for simplicity.

 - `CMD ["npm", "start"]`
-Finally, we state which command we should execute when a container is run.
+Finally, we state what command we should execute when a container is run.

 <!-- "The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime."
 "If you EXPOSE a port, the service in the container is not accessible from outside Docker, but from inside other Docker containers.
 So this is good for inter-container communication." not sure if i understand -->
 <!-- Maybe explain this more -->